researchanddesire/public-lkbx-recovery/README.md

 - A USB-C cable
 - A LKBX
 - PlatformIO installed on your computer
+- Git installed on your computer
+- A bit of technical knowledge
 - A bit of patience

 ## Instructions